luisdiogo2071317/azure-docs.pt-pt/articles/batch/quick-create-portal.md

 ---
-title: "Início Rápido do Azure - Executar Trabalho do Batch - Portal"
+title: Início Rápido do Azure - Executar Trabalho do Batch - Portal
 description: Aprenda rapidamente a executar um trabalho do Batch com o portal do Azure.
 services: batch
 author: dlepow